eropple/asger/README.md

 gem install asger
 ```

-Yardocs are available with `yard`, and in a moderate state of completion.
+Yardocs are available with `yard`, though they aren't complete.
 Nothing in `asger` is particularly complicated, though, so I recommend just taking a look at the source.

 ## Contributing ##